Skip to content

 Open source.
 Open for participation.

 RSL is the open standard.
-OpenRSL is the open-source toolkit that implements it, early, in the open, and ready for contribution.
-Run your own deployment, ship a library, or help shape what’s still being figured out.
+OpenRSL is the open-source toolkit that implements it directly under your control.
+Run your own deployment, ship a library, or help shape future versions.

 What’s in the repo